Chemistry (Advanced Science)

 The majors in Curtin’s Advanced Science (Honours) are unique in Western Australia in their combination of discipline focus, capacity to specialise within that discipline or pursue other interests, and research and work experience within the course.
 You will have a distinctive set of skills and experience that lay the foundation for a career as a scientist able to work across the range of ‘science’ job: from pure research to translational and entrepreneurial science.

-The Department of Chemistry has an excellent reputation for high-quality teaching and research.
+Chemistry has an excellent reputation for high-quality teaching and research.
 You will study chemistry in the same building as up to 300 practising chemists maximising your exposure to industry, potential employers, and real-world applications of chemistry.
 The Chemistry and Resources Precinct on the Bentley Campus, supported by the Chemistry Centre (WA) and BHP Billiton, has an outstanding learning environment and exceptional facilities.